tomor/netsimulate/README.md

 # How to use

-Start `tcpcump` or `wireshark` to listen on localhost interface.
+1. Start `tcpcump` or `wireshark` to listen on localhost interface.
 Then filter TCP connections on port 8080 and 8443.
+2. `go run main.go -h`

 ## tcpdump